Demythologization: Kant's Religion Within the Limits of Reason Alone

+Hans Jonas's analysis of Gnosticism

+Hans Jonas (1903–1993) was a German-Jewish philosopher, whose studies were supervised by Martin Heidegger and Rudolph Bultmann (see below).
+Graduating in 1929, the topic of his doctoral dissertation was the concept of (Gnostic) Gnosis, based at large on the demythologization of Gnostic myths.
+He published a revised version of his dissertation in two volumes.
+The first volume, titled Gnosis und spätantiker Geist I: Die mythologische Gnosis (Gnosis and the spirit of late antiquity I: The Mythological Gnosis), was published in 1934, and focused on a relatively direct application of Jonas's phenomenological analysis of Gnostic qua phenomena.
+Due to World War II, the theoretical part was published in late 1954, as Gnosis und spätantiker Geist II: Von der Mythologie zur mystischen Philosophie (From Mythology to Mystic Philosophy).
+Thus, Jonas's contributions to demythologization were available for a select few scholars as of 1929 (including Bultmann and Scholem, Jonas's personal friend), but were published later than their seminal works during the late 1930s and early 1940s.

 Bultmann's New Testament and Mythology

 The German theologian Rudolf Bultmann argues in his 1941 New Testament and Mythology that it is no longer plausible to demand that Christians accept the "mythical world picture" of the New Testament.We cannot use electric lights and radios and, in the event of illness, avail ourselves of modern medical and clinical means and at the same time believe in the spirit and wonder world of the New Testament.To interpret New Testament mythology in cosmological terms, as a description of the universe, is not plausible.
 This interpretation must be superseded by an anthropological interpretation that "discloses the truth of the kerygma as kerygma for those who do not think mythologically."Can the Christian proclamation today expect men and women to acknowledge the mythical world picture as true?
 To do so would be both pointless and impossible.
 It would be pointless because there is nothing specifically Christian about the mythical world picture, which is simply the world picture of a time now past which was not yet formed by scientific thinking.
 It would be impossible because no one can appropriate a world picture by sheer resolve, since it is already given with one's historical situation.